ritaell/2020-21-projects/README.md

 # 2020-21-projects
-this is my very first projects from my web development learning journey.
+These are some projects I made while I was learning how to create websites when I was 12-13 years old while taking web development courses